 Ibram X. Kendi, How to Be an Antiracist

-The Klau Center for Civil and Human Rights presents Building an Anti-Racist Vocabulary, a lecture series and associated course presenting preeminent scholars, thought leaders, and public intellectuals to guide our community through topics necessary to an understanding of systemic racism and racial justice.
+The Klau Institute for Civil and Human Rights presents Building an Anti-Racist Vocabulary, a lecture series and associated course presenting preeminent scholars, thought leaders, and public intellectuals to guide our community through topics necessary to an understanding of systemic racism and racial justice.
 The series is self-consciously an entry point, designed to provide intellectual and moral building blocks to begin the transformative work of anti-racism in our students, on our campus, and in our broader communities.

 Building an Anti-Racist Vocabulary is available as either a one-credit or three-credit course for Notre Dame students.
 The presentations will be offered via Zoom for all participants, with an additional in-classroom component for the three-credit course.
 Students who do not register for the class are welcome and encouraged to join individual lectures as noted below.

 For the Notre Dame community

 Each session in the series will be synchronously available, via Zoom, to any member of the Notre Dame community—students, staff, faculty, or alumni.
 Join us for the whole series, or even just one lecture.

 You must register to attend any part of the series.
 Registration provides access to all of the lectures, but you may choose which lectures to attend.
 We recommend early registration, as space is limited, but you may do so at any time during the semester.
 An nd.edu or alumni.nd.edu email address is required.
 Alumni who wish to obtain an alumni.nd.edu email address may do so at the Notre Dame Alumni Association, here.